Skip to main content

 Are dental grants in Idaho real?

-Yes, but most real dental help is not a cash grant paid to you.
-It is usually free or reduced-cost care through a program, clinic, dentist network, or dental plan.
+Some real programs can reduce dental costs, but most Idaho dental help is not a grant paid to you.
+It is usually coverage, clinic discounts, donated care, or a limited program benefit.

 Does Idaho Medicaid cover dental care for adults?

-Idaho says Medicaid eligible adults age 21 and older have access to Enhanced Dental Benefits through Idaho Smiles.
-You still need to confirm covered services and find a dentist who takes the plan.
+Yes, Idaho says Medicaid-eligible adults age 21 and older have access to Enhanced Dental Benefits through Idaho Smiles.
+You still need a dentist who accepts the plan and you may need approval for some services.

 Who can help compare Medicare dental options in Idaho?

-Idaho SHIBA can help Medicare members review coverage and plan options.
-SHIBA is free and does not sell insurance.
+Idaho SHIBA can help Medicare members review plan choices and dental benefit details.
+SHIBA does not sell plans.

 About this guide